MSUSEL/Pique-Lite/README.md

 # About PIQUE-LITE

-Before talking about PIQUE-LITE, we need to give a short introduction about PIQUE。
+PIQUE: a Platform for Investigative software Quality Understanding and Evaluation.
+PIQUE is a collection of library functions and runner entry points designed to support experimental software quality analysis from a language-agnostic perspective.
+To remain language-agnostic, this project provides the abstractions, interfaces, and algorithms nesscessary for quality assessment, but leaves the task of defining language-specific static analysis operations to dependent language-specific projects that will use MSUSEL-PIQUE as a dependency.
 PIQUE: a Platform for Investigative software Quality Understanding and Evaluation.
-PIQUE is a collection of library functions and runner entry points designed to support experimental software quality analysis from a language-agnostic prespective.
-To remain language-agnostic, this project provides the abstractions, interfaces, and algorithms nesscessary for quality assessment, but leaves but leaves the task of defining language-specific static analysis operations to dependent language-specific projects that will use MSUSEL-PIQUE as a dependency.
+PIQUE is a collection of library functions and runner entry points designed to support experimental software quality analysis from a language-agnostic perspective.

-Pique results are in json format.
-They are difficult to read, navigate and analyze.
-Pique-Lite is created to help users to simplify the PIQUE process, to visualize PIQUE results, and to analyze PIQUE results.
+PIQUE results are in json format.
+They are difficult to read, navigate, and analyze.
+PIQUE-LITE is created to help users simplify the PIQUE process as well as visualize and analyze PIQUE results.

-Pique-Lite is an application used to visualize PIQUE results in tree structures.
-PIQUE-LITE is a react application that lets users upload PIQUE results, and display the result as a hierarchy tree structure.
-PIQUE-LITE also allows users to upload many PIQUE result files at once.
-These results data will be automatically integrated into different data visualization graphs on its Dashboard.
+PIQUE-LITE is a React application that lets users upload PIQUE results and display the result as a hierarchical tree structure.
+PIQUE-LITE also allows users to upload multiple PIQUE result files at once.
+The resulting data will be automatically integrated into different data visualization graphs on the Dashboard.

 # Components

-Pique-Lite contains two main components:
+PIQUE-LITE contains two main components:

 **Dashboard page** is a visual display of all of PIQUE results data.
-Its primary intention is to provide information at-a-glance, such as TQIs.
-The benefits of Pique-Lite Dashboard includes:
+Its primary purpose is to provide information at a glance, such as TQIs.
+The benefits of Pique-Lite Dashboard include:

 * A visual representation of performance over time with charts and graphs
 * Quick identification of data outliers and correlations

 **Visualize button** on the sidebar contains four main visualization features:

-**Define** page will be built to have functionalies sush as to build PIQUE Models and return PIQUE Models in .json format.(still need to be developed)
+* **Define page** will be built to have functionalities such as building PIQUE Models and returning PIQUE Models in .json format. (still needs to be developed)

-**Calibarte page** will be built to have functionlies sush as to calibrate PIQUE Models, run PIQUE model and returns a dervied quality model in .json format.(still need to be developed)
+* **Calibarte page** will be built to have functionalities such as calibrating PIQUE Models, running PIQUE Models, and returning a dervied quality model in .json format. (still needs to be developed)

-**Evaluate page** is built to visualize PIQUE result in hierarchial tree structure.
-This structure has six levels, TQI, Quality Aspects, Product Factors, Measures, Diagnostics and Findings.
+* **Evaluate page** is built to visualize PIQUE results in a hierarchical tree structure.
+This structure has six levels: TQI, Quality Aspects, Product Factors, Measures, Diagnostics, and Findings.
 Each node contains a name and a decimal value.

-**Assess Page** will be built to have functionlies such as to analyze PIQUE results data.
+* **Assess Page** will be built to have functionalities such as analyzing PIQUE results data.

 # PIQUE-LITE Screen Shots